 Navigating the patchwork of US gun laws, both federal and state firearm regulations, is one of the biggest problems for North American gun owners today.
 While the Second Amendment provides the foundation for our rights, the reality of ownership is governed by a complex web of state statutes that dictate how you can buy, carry, and transport your firearms.
+For the latest federal shipping rule changes, see our coverage of the USPS handgun mailing reversal.

 In 2026, we have seen a massive shift in the firearms laws.
 From the expansion of Constitutional Carry across the Midwest to the tightening of magazine restrictions on the Coasts, staying informed is no longer optional.
 It is a legal necessity.